mlr-org/user2020/README.md

 2. mlr3tuning
 3. mlr3pipelines

-At the end of each session we will answer questions via [sli.do](https://app.sli.do/event/tazsdetb).
+At the end of each session we will answer questions asked and upvoted via [sli.do](https://app.sli.do/event/tazsdetb).